top of page

 Apparently Marcus recognised that look too.
 “Come on Dmitri!
 Tell us everything, you can’t give us hot chocolate and sit us down by the fire and not do the whole shebang.”

-“Aww.”
-Oscar said sadly, glancing at the bag which remained still.
+“Aww,” Oscar said sadly, glancing at the bag which was still once more.

 Was the Ylfe listening too?

-“Not aww.”
+“Not 'aww.'”
 Dmitri shook his head, a strand of dark hair spilled from the knot on his crown, and Oscar longed to brush it back from his angled jaw.
 “The Ylfe that lived on bore a wretched legacy, they sought out merriment and joy wherever they could - and aimed to ruin it in the most horrible and grotesque ways imaginable.
 They found a dark master, who collared them and bade them to do its wretched bidding.
 Not that they didn’t take to fulfilling their orders with glee.
-They created their own twisted games, a dark parody of truth.
-Most notably, they cannot stand the laughter of human children, and so their master encouraged they take them and make them into toys.”
+They created their own twisted games, a dark parody of joy.
+Most notably, they cannot stand the laughter of human children.
+It causes them physical pain.
+This is what inspired their their master to order they take them and make them into toys.”

 “Not…make them toys?”
 Marcus asked, cautiously.